JuliaHPC/juliacon24-hpcworkshop/README.md

       * permanently put your Julia depot onto the parallel file system (`$SCRATCH/.julia`)
       * auto-load the Julia module when you login (such that the `julia` command is available)
       * make `mpiexecjl` available (i.e. modify `$PATH`)

+* **!!
+Before you proceed, restart VS Code !!**
+  * Close it fully, open it again, and connect to Perlmutter again (see above).
+Otherwise the `.bashrc` changes won't be in effect.
 * Let's now turn to the Julia VS Code extension.

   1) Installing the extension